charly3pins/blog/content/projects/collectus.md

 - PHP 5, JavaScript and jQuery for the backend
 - HTML and CSS for the frontend
 - AJAX as the way of calling the server side
-- Amazon Product API for the product research and price comparision
+- Amazon Product API for the product research and price comparison
 - Facebook API for the login

 ## FINAL THOUGHTS

-It was my first big project as a software developer building a web and I learned a lot of things like learning new programming languages and architecture of the projects; designing the databases correctly; polish the smallest visual detail; battle with external APIs connectig to them; organize myself in order to deliver small chunks of the project step by step instead of the entire project at once; write appropiate documentation about the functionallity of the project and many others probably.
+It was my first big project as a software developer building a web and I learned a lot of things like learning new programming languages and architecture of the projects; designing the databases correctly; polish the smallest visual detail; battle with external APIs connecting to them; organize myself in order to deliver small chunks of the project step by step instead of the entire project at once; write appropriate documentation about the functionality of the project and many others probably.

 I have always wanted to make a second improved version of the project, now with the experience I have and the skills that I have been acquiring throughout these years of work.
 I've started several times but never finished...

-I hope one day to be able to officially launch the application and tell about it here. 🚀
+I hope one day to be able to officially launch the application and tell you about it here. 🚀